Asymptotic mapping class groups of Cantor manifolds and their finiteness properties: Discrete Morse Theory on the Stein-Farley cube complex

 Our aim is to prove that the action of $\mB$ on the contractible cube complex $\mathfrak X$ satisfies the hypotheses of Brown's criterion above.
 First, note that the complexity function of Definition \ref{def:comp} yields a function $h:\mathfrak X^{(0)}\to \mathbb N$, which we may extend affinely on each cube to obtain a {\em height function} which is $\B$-equivariant with respect to the trivial action of $\B$ on $\R$.
 Each cube has a unique vertex at which $h$ is minimized (resp. maximized), which we call the {\em bottom} (resp. {\em top}) of the cube.
 Given an integer $k$, write $\mathfrak X^{\le k}$ for the subcomplex of $\mathfrak X$ spanned by those vertices with height at most $k$.

-\begin{lemma} $\B$ acts cocompactly on $\mathfrak X^{\leq k}$ for all $1\leq k<\infty$. \end{lemma} \begin{proof} Let $x=[N, f]$ be the bottom vertex of an $m$-cube, where $N$ has $l\le k$ pieces; in particular, $m\leq l\leq k$.
-Since $N$ has finitely many boundary components, there can only be finitely many $m$-cubes with $x$ as their bottom vertex.
+\begin{lemma} $\B$ acts cocompactly on $\mathfrak X^{\leq k}$ for all $1\leq k<\infty$. \end{lemma} \begin{proof} Let $x=[N, f]$ be the bottom vertex of an $m$-cube, where $N$ has $l\le k$ pieces.
+The manifold $N$ has finitely many boundary components, and extending all of them by the adjacent pieces from the rigid structure defines the maximal cube with the given bottom vertex $x$.
 Therefore, it suffices to show that there are finitely many $\B$-orbits of bottom vertices of $m$-cubes.
 Since $f^{-1}x=[N, id]$, we can assume that $f=id$.
 But there are finitely many suited submanifolds containing $O_1$ with complexity at most $k$, and hence the result follows. \end{proof}

 We now identify the cube stabilizers of the $\mB$-action.
 Recall the definition of the sphere-permuting mapping class group (cf. Definition \ref{def:spherepermuting}):